zehks/hybrid-mode-for-umbrel-and-citadel/README.md

 **DISCLAIMER**

 I am not taking any responsibility if something goes wrong.
-Don't issue **any** command if you are not sure about it.
-[Actually, nobody should issue any command if they do not know what it does.]{.ul} I am not doing any troubleshooting.
+Don't issue **any** command if you are not sure about it. **Actually, nobody should issue any command if they do not know what it does.** I am not doing any troubleshooting.

 This guide does not cover all security considerations such as restricting SSH to private key login only or denying logins from other IP than yours.

 **PREREQUISITES**

 - To be able to SSH in your Lightning node
 - To be able to SSH in your VPS
 - To have a static IP in your VPS
 - To have access to VPS security configuration

 **ASSUMPTIONS**

 - You having a current working RunCitadel or GetUmbrel instance
 - You are running Lightning Network Daemon on port 9735

 **SETTING UP AN ENCRYPTED AND SECURE TUNNEL**